paulio/msfs/Tutorials/ReadMe.md

 ![Embedded Package Location DA62->Packages->bourne-mytestguage](Instruments/HelloWorldDisplay/images/EmbeddedPackageLocation.png)

 From here on, it appears that you need to make changes from this location, and not in the isolated gauge project.
 So be careful about getting out of sync!
 This has made the new gauge available to the aircraft project (DA62) but to wire it into the cockpit the panel.cfg and panel.xml have to be changed.
-Going to the route of the DA62 and searching for panel.cfg will find 4 copies, two pairs will be in the Packages and PackagesSources folders.
+Going to the root of the DA62 and searching for panel.cfg will find 4 copies, two pairs will be in the Packages and PackagesSources folders.
 Essentially PackageSources builds the Packages folder.
 So any changes should be made to the files in PackageSources, which the app will then build and place in the respective Packages folders - i.e. ignore the files in the Packages folder when you want to edit stuff.
 The remaining choices are in Function_Interior and Function_Exterior.
 For this demo I want to make changes to the cockpit so Interior is the correct choice.

 ```D:\msfs_dev\DA62\PackageSources\SimObjects\Airplanes\DA62_SDK\attachments\asobo\Function_Interior\panel```